-Their gentle humour, combined with a certain kind of eccentric work ethic, has proved hugely influential on artists and filmmakers that followed Robinson, as a new book on the subject of his commercial art points out.
+Their gentle humour, combined with a certain kind of eccentric work ethic, has proved hugely influential on artists and filmmakers that followed Robinson, as a new book on his commercial art points out.

 Heath Robinson’s Commercial Art is written by Geoffrey Beare, the collections and exhibitions manager at the Heath Robinson Museum in Pinner, north-west London, and the book accompanies an exhibition on Robinson’s advertising work which runs at the museum until February.

 Robinson famously produced many book illustrations for both children and adults, though these projects were often financially supported by his commercial work, which he began early in his career when a publishing deal fell through.

 The book and exhibition feature some of Robinson’s most renowned ad work, for brands such as Hovis and Johnnie Walker, as well as far more obscure pieces, created for trade journals and booklets and not widely distributed.
 The book also contains a detailed history of this aspect of Robinson’s work, looking at the various industries, from heavy engineering and mining to food and drink, that he produced illustrations for.

 This is the first major book to concentrate on this side of his work.
 Many of the drawings featured in the book and exhibition are now almost a century old, and while they may appeal in part because of nostalgia, the inventiveness of Robinson’s mind continues to shine through.

 “His subjects were human nature and particularly those individuals who had an inflated view of their own importance,” writes Beare in the book’s introduction.
 “He quickly discovered that this could be demonstrated through over-complicated machinery, and so were born the Heath Robinson gadgets and contraptions for which he was to become famous.”